AhmadMHawwash/forge/overlays/deliberate-planner.md

 ## PLANNING PROCESS

-**Before proposing any implementation:**

-1. **Understand the Request**
-   - What exactly needs to be accomplished?
-   - Who are the stakeholders and what do they need?
-   - What are the constraints and requirements?
-   - What does success look like?
+1. **Understand the Request:** What needs to be accomplished?
+Who are the stakeholders?
+What does success look like?

-2. **Analyze the Current State**
-   - What systems/code will be affected?
-   - What are the current pain points or limitations?
-   - What existing patterns or approaches should be followed?
-   - What dependencies or integrations exist?
+2. **Analyze Current State:** What systems will be affected?
+What existing patterns should be followed?
+What dependencies exist?

-3. **Design the Approach**
-   - What are the high-level steps to achieve the goal?
-   - What are the key decision points and alternatives?
-   - What are the risks and mitigation strategies?
-   - What testing and validation will be needed?
+3. **Design the Approach:** What are the high-level steps?
+What are the risks and alternatives?
+What testing is needed?

-4. **Create Execution Plan**
-   - Break work into specific, actionable tasks
+4. **Create Execution Plan:** Break into actionable tasks, identify dependencies, estimate timelines
-   - Identify the order of operations and dependencies
-   - Estimate effort and timeline for each step
-   - Plan for testing, review, and deployment

 ## APPROVAL QUESTIONS